Shmaug/YouSeeSD/README.md

 The app `YouSeeSD` can auto-generate a high quality tour by just selecting a list of keywords (a.k.a. tags).
 Then, you can start the tour any time as the app stores your tour in your device.
-Our ap does not require an email to sign in as it recognizes a user as an unique device.
+Our app does not require an email to sign in as it recognizes a user as an unique device.
 On tour mode, you can view the full map around the campus and you are able to mark visited for places along the tour.